aileenproject/aileen-core/Readme.md

 Aileen is a sensor data aggregation tool.
 It can be used for any numerical sensor data, is robust and privacy-friendly.

+All you need to implement is the code which reads your sensor data.

+Aileen provides a server to receive data from Aileen boxes.
+The server displays a dashboard with a map of the boxes and their collected data.

 ## Dependencies